Mortgage after bankruptcy: How soon can you buy a home?

 Waiting periods: Bankruptcy and foreclosure don’t end your mortgage chances

-But how long does it take to recover from these difficulties and regain mortgage eligibility?
-It depends on the reason you filed bankruptcy, how you’ve handled your finances since then, and what mortgage program you choose.Verify your mortgage eligibility (May 25th, 2018)
+It depends on the reason you filed bankruptcy, how you’ve handled your finances since then, and what mortgage program you choose.Verify your mortgage eligibility (Jul 15th, 2018)

 Mortgage after bankruptcy: Chapter 7 waiting periods

 Each loan type has its own waiting period guideline after a bankruptcy.
 Waiting periods for a mortgage after bankruptcy are:

 - Conforming (Fannie Mae or Freddie Mac) mortgages: 4 Years